Irrawaddy dolphin: Laos

 The dolphins have been extinct in Laos since 2022.
 In the 1970s, many Irrawaddy dolphins were slaughtered for oil, and soon after, intensive fishing practices with explosives and gillnets began.
 The dolphins were protected in Cambodia and Laos, and explosive fishing and use of gillnets were restricted in many of the Irrawaddy dolphins' habitats.
 Canadian conservationist Ian Baird set up the Lao Community Fisheries and Dolphin Protection Project to study the Irrawaddy dolphins in the Laotian part of the Mekong.
 Part of this project compensated fishers for the loss of nets damaged to free entangled dolphins.
-This project was expanded to include Cambodia, after the majority of the dolphin population was determined to have been killed or migrated to Cambodia.
+This project was expanded to include Cambodia after the majority of the dolphin population was determined to have been killed or migrated to Cambodia.
 The Si Phan Don Wetlands Project encouraged river communities to set aside conservation zones and establish laws to regulate how and when fish are caught.

 Ultimately, these measures were unsuccessful.
-In early 2022, a 110kg 25 year old male dolphin was found dead on an island in the Si Phan Don called Koh La Ngo.
+In early 2022, a 110 kg 25-year-old male dolphin was found dead on an island in the Si Phan Don called Koh La Ngo.
 It measured 2.6m in length and was the last Irrawaddy dolphin in Laos.

 Myanmar

-Myanmar's Department of Fisheries took charge in December 2005, and instituted a protected region in a 74 km segment of the Ayeyarwady River between Mingun and Kyaukmyaung.
+Myanmar's Department of Fisheries took charge in December 2005 and instituted a protected region in a 74 km segment of the Ayeyarwady River between Mingun and Kyaukmyaung.
 Protective measures in the area include mandatory release of entangled dolphins, prohibition of the catching or killing of dolphins and trade in whole or parts of them, and the prohibition of electrofishing and gillnets more than 300 ft long, or spaced less than 600 ft apart.
 Mercury poisoning and habitat loss from gold-mining dredging operations in the river have been eliminated.

 Philippines

 In 2000, Malampaya Sound was proclaimed a protected seascape.
 This is the lowest possible prioritization given to a protected area.
-Malampaya Sound Ecological Studies Project was initiated by the WWF.
+The Malampaya Sound Ecological Studies Project was initiated by the WWF.
 With technical support provided by the project, the municipality of Taytay and the Malampaya park management developed fishery policies to minimize the threats to the Irrawaddy dolphin from bycatch capture.
 Gear studies and gear modification to conserve the dolphin species were implemented.
 The project was completed in 2007.

 In 2007, the Coral Triangle Initiative, a new multilateral partnership to help safeguard the marine and coastal resources of the Coral Triangle, including the Irrawaddy dolphin subpopulation in Malampaya Sound, was launched.
 In 2006, a new population was discovered in Guimaras Island in the Visayas.
 In 2015, another new population was discovered in Bago and Pulupandan in Negros Occidental, part of Negros island in the Visayas.
 The dolphins are locally known in the Visayas as lumba-lumba.